gromacstutorials/gromacstutorials.github.io/doc-sphinx/source/tutorials/stretchingpolymer.rst

 ..  container:: justify

-    You should see the PEG molecule moving.
+    You should see the PEG molecule moving due to thermal agitation.

+.. include:: ../contact/supportme.rst

 Angle distribution
 ------------------